Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 • Your email address is used to spam others, reflecting poorly on your organization - since most people will assume that you are spamming them.

-• Because the mail server deals with so much illegitimate emails, its performance takes a hit, to the potential point of crashing, leaving everyone without email service.
+• Because the mail server deals with so many illegitimate emails, its performance takes a hit, to the potential point of crashing, leaving everyone without email service.

 It is in all email users' interest to encourage your email provider to mandate outgoing authentication, a simple extra step to drastically reduce the volume of worldwide junk mail.